MaciejDybowski/vue3-schema-forms/README.md

 3. Commit your changes: ```git commit -am 'Add some feature'```
 4. Push to the branch: ```git push origin my-new-feature```
 5. Submit a pull request

-## Internal communication
-Internal communication is based on a shared event bus.
-This is what functionality such as visibility, dependencies, calculations, expressions and much more are based on.
-1. calculation 5ms
-2. props 10ms
-3. hide/if 50ms

 ## 🛡️ License